thought-machine-partnerships/basic-smart-contract-tutorial/README.md

 The first step to writing a smart contract is gathering your requirements and designing how you want your smart contract to operate.
 For this tutorial, we are going to use a simple Current Account Product with an Overdraft facility.
 This product will allow the customer to spend money, enter an overdraft and charge them a fee when they withdraw past their overdraft limit nonetheless paying a small amount of interest on positive balances.

+## Prerequisites

+This tutorial assumes a working knowledge of [Python](https://www.python.org/) and [Git](https://git-scm.com/).
+For Python, you should be familiar with writing functions, annotations and how unit tests work.
+For Git, you should be familiar with cloning a repository and switching between branches.

+You will also need to install the following:

+- Python 3
+- Pip
+- An Integrated Development Environment (IDE).
+Popular choices include [VSCode](https://code.visualstudio.com/), [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Pycharm](https://www.jetbrains.com/pycharm/), or [neovim](https://neovim.io/) if you're feeling brave.

 ## Documentation

 Each instance of Vault comes with a URL for the Documentation Hub, which contains the relevant documentation for the version of Vault you're working with.
 If possible, refer to your own Documentation Hub for reference.
 The tutorial contains links for the public-facing Documentation Hub, which is likely (but not guaranteed) to also work for your version of Vault.